According to the World Health Organization (December 1979), acupuncture has successfully

-The practice of acupuncture to treat identifiable pathophysiological (disease) conditions in American medicine was rare until the visit of President Richard M. Nixon to China in 1972.
-Since that time, there has been an explosion of interest in the United States and Europe in the application of the technique of acupuncture to Western medicine.
+The practice of acupuncture to treat identifiable pathophysiological (disease) conditions in American medicine was rare until the 1972 visit of President Richard M. Nixon to China.
+Since that time, there has been an explosion of interest in its application to Western medicine.
 American acupuncture now incorporates medical traditions from China, Japan, Korea, and other countries.

 provides drug-free pain relief